Fire and rescue services

 If you're in Venezuela, you should consider leaving by commercial means if it's safe to do so.
 If despite our advice you remain in Venezuela, stay alert, keep stocks of essential supplies and be ready to leave at short notice.

-Crime rates are especially high in Caracas, including:
+Crime rates are high in Caracas, including in:

 Crime is also high in: